PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 ### SLR

+SLR is the closest conceptual predecessor and the QEC portion of this proposal may eventually subsume it.
+SLR's layered block composition, renderer boundary, `If(condition).Then(...).Else(...)` form, and Steane injection/feed-forward examples are important precedent.
+It is reasonable to use “SLR 2.0” as an informal description of the direction: preserve the ability to build QEC implementations and program at a higher level, while making the abstraction boundaries explicit and usable by different kinds of users.

-No dependency is proposed.
-SLR demonstrates the value of a renderer boundary and may later gain adapters to or from `InstrProgram`.
-Its `If(condition).Then(...).Else(...)` form and Steane injection/feed-forward examples are useful authoring precedent.
-The new Rust IR should not copy SLR's block model directly: it needs typed classical SSA values, explicit linear region arguments and yields, and a semantic distinction between physical conditional execution and Pauli-frame updates.
-Completing SLR's surface gate placeholders is independent work.
+The new Rust model should not copy SLR's block model directly.
+It adds typed logical and classical values, explicit gadget input/output contracts, linear region arguments and yields, hierarchical black-box views, late selection among implementations, and a semantic distinction between physical conditional execution and Pauli-frame updates.
+It also makes resource summaries, space-time realization, visualization, physical circuits, and executable lowering related views of one program rather than unrelated products.

+No implementation dependency on SLR is proposed.
+SLR may later gain adapters to or from `InstrProgram`, and reusable lowering logic should be extracted where appropriate.
+A decision to deprecate or replace SLR should follow working feature and migration parity rather than be assumed by this design.
+Completing SLR's surface gate placeholders remains independent work in the meantime.

 ## Relationship to issues #508-#516